sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 means to be able to show other people that the system complies with the expected performance.
 Certifying a system is an expensive task and is best to prepare for it from the start of the systme design, in case it is needed.

-**SINGLE POINT of FAILURE** In a system, a given element of that system, is known as a *Single Point of Failure* in the case, that if that elements fails, that will prevent the whole system from working.

 # STANDARDS AND NORMATIVES: